 Upon receipt of a Final Recommendation(s) Report, whether as the result of a GGP Team or otherwise, the Council chair will (i) distribute the Final Recommendation(s) Report to all Council members; and (ii) call for Council deliberation on the matter in accordance with the GGP Manual.

-The Council approval process is set forth in Article X, Section 3, paragraph 9. r2 as supplemented by the GGP Manual.
+The Council approval process is set forth in Section 11.3(i) as supplemented by the GGP Manual.

 Section 5.
 Preparation of the Board Report

-If the GGP recommendations contained in the Final Recommendation(s) Report are approved by the GNSO Council, a Recommendations Report shall be approved by the GNSO Council for delivery to the ICANN Board.
+If the GGP recommendations contained in the Final Recommendation(s) Report are approved by the GNSO Council, a Recommendations Report shall be approved by the GNSO Council for delivery to the Board.

 Section 6.
 Board Approval Processes